mialana/mini-minecraft/README.md

 For block placement/removal: Removal was pretty straight forward, because we don't need to worry about block deletion from memory just yet, I just set the block I am clicking on to empty. to get a block, I use gridMarch to see which block is 3 units in front of me.

 Simillarly for placement, I used gridMarch to get the block 3 units away from me, then checked if the closest axis adjacent block to that block is empty, then placed a block there.

+### Procedural Terrain - Rachel Lin

+The procedural terrain generation is based off of several noise functions.

+In the terrain class, I added base noise functions to compute fractal brownian motion and perlin noise.
+These functions take in a vec2 representing an xz coordinate and output a float.

+I also added four functions that each used the base noise functions to generate terrains for different biomes: hills, forest, mountains, and islands.
+Each of these functions also takes in a vec2 representing an xz coordinate and outputs a float representing the height of the terrain at that coordinate.

+All of the biome height fields are based off of a sum of perlin noise generated at different frequencies and amplitudes.
+However, the general frequency and amplitude varies between biomes: the forest has a lower frequency, and the mountains and islands have a greater amplitude.
+For the hills, I also flattened the tops of the hills and deepened the troughs to get the desired look terraced look.

+I also wrote a blendTerrain() function that takes in two heights corresponding to different biomes and interpolates between the two heights based on perlin noise.
+This helps to create a smooth transition between biomes.

+In CreateTestScene(), I used the biome functions to generate four different terrain heights for each xz coordinate.
+I then used my blendTerrain() function to blend between two of them (right now I'm only using the hill and mountain biomes, but I plan on implementing a new blendTerrain() function to allow for more than two biomes).
+Depending on which terrain was prioritized, I used setBlockAt() to populate each xyz coordinate with a specific block to match that terrain's desired appearance.